thesarinjaizz09/alphafusion-finance-engine/README.md

     python -m venv .venv && source .venv/bin/activate pip install -r requirements.txt

-    # Example usage (adapt to your CLI filename)
+    # Get forecast
-    python alphafusion.py predict --ticker AAPL --timeframe 1d --model ensemble
+    python alphafusion.py --ticker AAPL --timeframe 1d

+    # See command line arguements to tune the engine
+    python alphafusion.py --help

 ---

-## 🔒 Privacy & Usage
+## 🔒 Privacy, Usage & Development
-AlphaFusion is **private and proprietary**.
+AlphaFusion is **confidential, proprietary, and under active development**.
+Unauthorized copying, distribution, or use of the code is strictly prohibited.

 For collaboration, demos, or inquiries, please open an issue or contact the repo owner.

 ---

 ## ✉️ Contact
 Open an issue on this repository for feature requests, bug reports, or collaboration opportunities.

 ---